habibtalib/belich/README.md

 # belich
-Laravel admin dashboard totaly inspired by Nova, but totaly different...
+Laravel admin dashboard totaly inspired by the Nova documents, but totaly different...

 The objective of the project is to follow the Laravel Nova line, but without the dependence on Vuejs.
 It is just a personal challence to build Nova without vuejs... just for fun!

+And of course, all the code is built from 0!

 ## Status